SCHOOL OF LEADERSHIP

 Brent Crowe is a thought-provoking visionary and communicator who has a passion to present the life changing message of the gospel.
 Brent uses humor and real-life situations to relate to people at the heart of their struggles.
 The roles of husband, father, minister, evangelist, author, and leader have allowed Brent to influence people from all walks of life throughout his twenty years in ministry.
 Engaging issues such as leadership, culture, and change, Brent speaks to hundreds of thousands across the nation and abroad each year.
 He has authored various books including, Ten Steps to Your Best Life, Philippians Bible Study, The School of Leadership, Moments ‘til Midnight, Sacred Intent, Reimagine, and Chasing Elephants and is the Associate Editor of IMPACT, The Student Leadership Bible.
 The desire of Brent’s heart is to see people realize that they have been set apart to the gospel of God and thus, in turn, they must set their lives apart to capture every moment in worshipful service to Him.
 He is married to Christina and has six children: Gabe, Charis, Za’Riah, Mercy, Zi’Yon, and Aryanna.
 He holds a Doctorate in Philosophy and two master’s degrees-- a Master of Divinity in Evangelism and a Master of Arts in Ethics, from Southeastern Baptist Theological Seminary

-Emily serves as the Executive Director of Student Leadership University and works closely with youth leaders, educators, and students as they navigate through their leadership development journey.
+Emily serves as the Director of The School of Leadership and works closely with youth leaders, educators, and students as they navigate through their leadership development journey.
 She holds the firm belief that this generation is more than capable of greatly impacting our culture for Jesus and has seen firsthand what can be accomplished when a young person fully understands their abilities and worth.
 Emily is passionate about equipping educators and student leaders to utilize culturally relevant and impactful strategies that will enable them to effectively reach and connect with this generation of learners.
 Emily earned a Master of Education degree in Teaching and Learning from Southeastern University and, prior to her time at SLU, spent 20 years working with students in the role of high school principal, teacher, and Director of Student Leadership Academy.
-She has recently co-authored with Brent Crowe SLU’s newest resource, The School of Leadership Curriculum, an eight course study of the components required of those that desire to lead in a way that will change the world.
-Emily has been married to the love of her life, Gene, for over 26 years, and they have two amazing boys, Joshua and Jacob.
+She has recently co-authored with Brent Crowe SLU’s newest resource, The School of Leadership Curriculum, an eight-course study of the components required of those that desire to lead in a way that will change the world.
+Emily has been married to the love of her life, Gene, for over 29 years, and they have two amazing boys, Joshua and Jacob.